simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 To learn more about the weaknesses of HackTheBox and explore alternative platforms, you can visit the official HackTheBox website at [https://www.hackthebox.eu/](https://www.hackthebox.eu/).

-#### Strengths of TryHackMe

-**TryHackMe** is a popular online platform that caters to users who are new to cybersecurity and prefer a more **structured learning experience**.
+ a popular online platform that caters to users who are new to cybersecurity and prefer a more **structured learning experience**.
 Unlike HackTheBox, TryHackMe focuses on providing a beginner-friendly environment where users can learn and grow their cybersecurity skills.

 One of the key strengths of TryHackMe is its **structured approach to learning**.
 The platform offers a variety of **learning paths** and **guided challenges** that are designed to **build on each other**.
 Users can start with the basics and gradually progress to more advanced topics, gaining a solid foundation of cybersecurity knowledge along the way.